landonb/dubs-vim/readme-using.pt2.rst

 Silent Features
 ^^^^^^^^^^^^^^^

-Dubsacks uses a few plugins under the hood which run seamlessly and with which you probably won't interact.
+Dubs Vim uses a few plugins under the hood which run seamlessly and with which you probably won't interact.